Dyson Scholars in Residence Program on the Pleasantville Campus

 Academic Year 2019-2020

 What courses do I take as part of this program?

-Students take 6 credits as part of the program: a 3-credit Fall seminar and a 3-credit Spring seminar.
-Both courses will meet on Monday nights from 6:10-9:00 PM in Elm Hall, in a lounge adjoining the students’ living accommodations.
+Students take 6 credits as part of the program: a 3-credit Fall seminar (choice of 2 different topics) and a 3-credit Spring seminar.
+All courses will meet on Monday nights from 6:10-9:00 PM in Elm Hall.
 Students must be registered in both courses to remain in the program.
 In both the fall and spring semesters, students work on individual and group projects that they present to the Dyson College community in the spring.
 Withdrawing from the program’s courses will mean leaving the Elm Hall accommodations.

-Based on our Fall semester findings, we will create a hands-on service project for our Spring semester to consider the role of “giving back” in building a satisfying life.
+Based on our Fall semester findings, each class of scholars will create a hands-on service project for the Spring semester to consider the role of “giving back” in building a meaningful life.